AndrewPaulLund/cs205project/README.md

 **3. MPI** - FILL IN HERE!

+We performed the MPI runs on the Harvard Medical School cluster.
+As the cluster is a shared compute cluster used by thousand of users, we do not have root access to install the packages into the default system file paths for MPI.
+As such, we built a custom environment

 To run MPI on the HMSRC cluster the following modules have to be loaded in advanced with these commands:
 ```Bash